PARTNER WITH US

 What we do

-We deliver innovative leadership development programmes and are building the Frontline Fellowship – a movement of leaders committed to social change for children who don’t have a safe or stable home.
+We deliver innovative social work practice and leadership programmes and are building the Frontline Fellowship – a community of leaders committed to social change for children who don’t have a safe or stable home.
 We currently partner with over one third of local authorities across England.
 Join us and become part of this movement.

 Watch the video to find out about how we’ve worked together with Manchester City Council, our very first local authority partner.